Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Experimental methods

-The procedure for Cases I–IV is as follows: before the start of each case, a streak of buoyant blue dye is drawn on the surface of the quiescent fluid, connecting inner and outer sidewalls along a diameter of the annulus.
-At time $t=0$, voltage is applied across the sidewalls such that a constant current is maintained.
-From time $t = 0$ to $t=0.5T_\text{circ}$, an overhead camera records the advection of the buoyant dye streak over the fluid surface.
-The emplacement of the dye streak at the beginning of each case often leaves behind small spots of dye on the channel's base.
-These spots are digitally masked out of each video so that the surface dye streak can be uniquely identified using basic image processing methods.

-Video recordings are processed with a custom phase-boundary-tracking program to isolate and track the leading edge of the advected dye streak.
-Each video is first corrected for minor perspective distortion using inner and outer sidewall boundaries as markers.
-The sidewalls are identified via Canny edge detection and Hough circle transform \citep{canny_computational_1986,yuen_comparative_1990}, implemented in the OpenCV Python library \citep{bradski_opencv_2000}.
-Each transformed video frame is then thresholded based on luminance and colour to isolate the bright blue streak of dye, the edges of which are identified via Canny edge detection with morphological closing.
-Uncertainty in position of the dye streak edges is computed as the change in estimated position under a 10\% adjustment of color threshold values.
-The leading and trailing edges of the advected dye streak are identified in each frame by comparing angular positions, accounting for branch cuts in azimuth.

-The (Lagrangian) angular position $\theta(r,t)$ of the leading dye streak edge may then be used to compute radial profiles of azimuthal velocity over time.
-A profile of $\theta$ over $r$ is constructed at every 0.5 $T_\text{su}$ from $t=0$ to $t=0.5 T_\text{circ}$.
-This provides enough temporal resolution of the spin-up, while ensuring that the angular distance travelled by the dye streak over each time step is greater than the uncertainty in dye streak position by at least a factor of 3.
-At each time, the angular position $\theta$ of the leading edge is determined at 15 points across the channel (in $r$), excluding the menisci at the inner and outer sidewalls where dye appears to spread rapidly via adhesion instead of fluid advection.
-A time-series of azimuthal velocity $u_\theta(r)$ is then estimated via second-order central difference of $\theta(r,t)$ over time, and uncertainty in the dye streak position is propagated to error in $u_\theta(r)$.
+Before the start of each case (I–IV), a streak of buoyant blue dye is drawn across the quiescent fluid surface.
+From $t=0$ to $t=0.5 \pi T$, the power supply drives a constant current $I_0$, and an overhead camera records the dye advection.
+Blue-channel thresholding and Canny edge detection \citep{canny_computational_1986,bradski_opencv_2000} are applied to the perspective-corrected video in order to track the (Lagrangian) angular position $\theta(r,t)$ of the leading dye streak edge.
+Uncertainty in $\theta(r,t)$ is computed as the change in estimated position under a 10\% adjustment of color threshold values.
+At every $\Delta t = 0.5 T_\text{su}$, $\theta$ is determined at 15 points across the channel (in $r$), excluding the menisci at the sidewalls where dye spreads rapidly via adhesion instead of advection.
+A time-series of surface velocity $u_\theta(r)$ is then estimated via second-order central difference of $\theta(r,t)$ over time.